 Last year I used O2 pre-paid in the UK, and it worked great.
 I also got access to wifi spots around the place.
 The only problem was that I had to top up at an O2 store because they only accept UK credit cards online.
-Apart from that, it worked great! over 3 years ago
+Apart from that, it worked great! almost 4 years ago

 I just got back from a month in the UK and took my iPhone with me.
 The first thing I did was remove my Australian Telstra SIM card to avoid massive roaming charges.